-- We have started with a close examination of the growing body of literature that calls for greater DFI transparency and build on progress that has already been made, including during the consultation process held between DFIs and the International Aid Transparency Initiative (IATI) in 2014 and more recently the Organisation for Economic Co-operation and Development’s (OECD’s) Tri Hita Karana Roadmap for Blended Finance working group.
+- We started with a close examination of the growing body of literature that calls for greater DFI transparency and built on progress that has already been made, including during the consultation process held between DFIs and the International Aid Transparency Initiative (IATI) in 2014 and more recently the Organisation for Economic Co-operation and Development’s (OECD’s) Tri Hita Karana Roadmap for Blended Finance working group.

 - Basic Project Information

 - Impact Management – Objectives, Theories of Change and Impacts